-The primary purpose of the project is to help: [the Homeless Persons wit h HIV/AIDS 🔀 Persons with I Disabilities Public Housing Needs
+The primary purpose of the project is to help: the Homeless Persons with HIV/AIDS Persons with Disabilities Public Housing Needs The primary purpose of the project is to help. the Homeless Tersons with the transfer Tersons with Distornities [I done Housing Needs

-Jurisdiction's Name: Prince George's County, MD-The Ivy Charities of Prince George's County, Inc.
+Jurisdiction's Name: Prince George's County, MD - The Ivy Charities of Prince George's County, Inc.